Affiliate links on Android Authority may earn us a commission. Learn more.

 If you came here hoping to find a clear winner, we’re sorry to say that it’s more nuanced than that.
 As we’ve covered, both platforms offer excellent fitness and health tracking features, high-end hardware, and data-packed applications.

-The best Apple Watch is clearly the better smartwatch (if you own an iPhone).
-Its high-resolution display and tight integration with iOS make for an all-around stellar experience.
-The Apple Watch is customizable, stylish, and can be affordable.
-It’s also incredibly versatile, making it a great fit for the office or the gym.
-The platform is made even better thanks to Apple Fitness Plus.
-For those willing to pay, the service is a convenient way to stay motivated and on track.
+A recent Apple Watch is clearly the better smartwatch (if you own an iPhone).
+Their high-resolution display and tight integration with iOS make for an all-around stellar experience.
+They’re also customizable, stylish, and can be affordable.
+Apple Watches are also incredibly versatile, making them a great fit for the office or the gym.

 Apple Watches are the better smartwatches, while Garmin watches should be your first pick for training.